oomathias/atom-save-hooks/README.md

 ## What can I do?

-You can run commands each time you save file
+You can run commands each time you save a file

 #### Why?